Print

 By The Associated Press

-BANGKOK (AP) — Asian shares gained ground on Monday, with stocks in China rising more than 2% after the finance minister said over the weekend that more stimulus is needed for the slowing economy.
+BANGKOK (AP) — European shares opened mostly lower on Monday while Asian markets advanced, with stocks in China rising more than 2% after the finance minister said over the weekend that more stimulus is needed for the slowing economy.

 “The devil, as they say, is always in the details — or in this case, the glaring lack of them.
 When it comes to Chinese policy briefings, it’s usually all sizzle and no steak,” Stephen Innes of SPI Asset Management said in a commentary.
 “By mid-week, we’ll see if the market bid has legs, and by month’s end, we’ll know for sure if Beijing is delivering the goods or if it’s just more smoke and mirrors.”